-On this day in 1983, Jones wed his fourth wife, Nancy Sepulvado.
+Love can pull you through the darkest of times, and that was certainly the case for George Jones.
+On this day in 1983, Jones married his fourth wife, Nancy Sepulvado.
 The two wed at Jones’ sister’s house in Woodville, Texas.
-After the ceremony they toasted at a local Burger King.
+After the ceremony, they toasted at a local Burger King.

-“They say love can change the world,” Jones said in his autobiography.
+“They say love can change the world,” Jones wrote in his autobiography.
 “I’m here to testify that it changed one man.
 Friends, family, doctors, therapists and ministers had tried to save me, but to no avail.
 But finally the power of love from one woman, Nancy Jones, made the difference.”

 “George was the sweetest man you could meet,” Nancy told The Tennessean.
 “But when George would drink, there was a devil that jumped inside of him.”